The Jackie: Critical reception

 Abby Jones of Consequence called the song "a caffeinated, heavy-hitting trap song that acts as an ode of sorts to New York summer nights".
 Brad Callas of Complex wrote that Bas' "sing-song opening verse pairs well with Tjay's signature melodic approach".
 Sophie Caraan called the chorus "catchy", and wrote that the "imposing" verses from Bas and Lil Tjay "sound like they're currently at the top of their game".
 Wongo Okon of Uproxx described the track as "extremely confident".

 Music video

 The music video, directed by John Tashiro, shows J. Cole as an Uber driver equipped with snacks and drinks.
 He picks up Bas and his girlfriend in an old school convertible and cruises around New York City before going to a party.
-Mark Phillips of RDCWorld1, a content-creating group, appears in the video, in which he recreates a viral meme of J. Cole: he approaches Cole and calls him by his real name, then asks for an autograph before Cole drives away.
+Mark Phillips of RDCWorld, a content-creating group, appears in the video, in which he recreates a viral meme of J. Cole: he approaches Cole and calls him by his real name, then asks for an autograph before Cole drives away.